-English Verbs Definition and Types with Examples
+English Verb Definition and Types with Examples

-Verb Definition and Types
+Verb Definition with Examples

 A word that shows a state, action, or doing of someone or something is called a verb.
 The word verb is taken from the Latin word verbum, which means “word” used to indicate something.
-Verb constitutes the predicate part in a sentence.
+Verb constitutes the predicate part of a sentence.

 Verbs Examples

-A verb expresses an action
+A verb expresses an action.

 The action that a verb expresses may be physical or mental.